hoplon/hoplon/doc/Getting-Started.md

 paragraph's text updates _reactively_ according to a _formula_&mdash;responding automatically to the updated value of the `clicks` cell.

-### Javelin Cells

-The [Javelin][4] library provides a spreadsheet-like computing model.
-The core of this model is the **cell**.
-Like any spreadsheet, cells can either contain a value that is entered directly or have a **formula** that determines its value _reactively_ based on the values of other cells in the spreadsheet.

 ### Reactive Attributes

 In the example above the DOM was wired up to the underlying [Javelin][4] cells